openapi-ts/openapi-typescript/docs/src/content/docs/advanced.md

 Instead, treat “consistency” in a more holistic sense, recognizing that preserving the API schema as-written is better than adhering to language-specific style conventions.

+### Enable `noUncheckedIndexAccess` in your tsconfig.json

+openapi-typescript generates a `Record` for `additionalProperties` and tries to avoid adding a `undefined` union to the index signature.
+However, this may result in unsafe property access in TypeScript, **unless** the compiler flag `noUncheckedIndexAccess` is set.
+If set, TypeScript will error when you try to access a property that might not be set.

 ### Be specific in your schema

 openapi-typescript will **never produce an `any` type**.
 Anything not explicated in your schema may as well not exist.
 For that reason, always be as specific as possible.
 Here’s how to get the most out of `additionalProperties`: